Strategy Guide

 Why it works

-Every region, every row, and every column needs exactly one queen.
-If only one cell is available, the queen can only go there — no other position is possible.
+Every region, row, and column needs exactly one queen.
+If only one cell is available, that cell must be the queen.

 When it applies